mk7kf/mk7kf.github.io/README.md

 You can also download the HTML, CSS, and Javascript files directly from this repository so that you can see how the website was built -- no shortcuts or other hidden packages / other apps.
 (The bar on the right, for example, shows you that the site is powered entirely by 90% HTML and 9% CSS.)
 This means that you can use my site as a template as a starting point for your own work if you wish.

-## Website Inspirations :sparkles:
-As you might have noticed, my website straddles the line between academic and non-academic material.
-For example, the first half of the landing page titled [What I Do . . .](http://mk7kf.github.io) shares my academic pursuits, but the second half titled [. . .And Why I Do It](http://mk7kf.github.io) reveals some autobiographical information, particularly about my grandmother, that has partially shaped the trajectory of my career.
-It also reflects on the role that settler colonialism and enslaved labor has played in building the institution where I study, live, and work today.
-Rather than writing a rote land acknowledgement, I wanted to think more carefully about the ways that higher education is deeply entangled with systems of oppression even as it portrays itself as a site for freedom and progressive thought.
-* The Praxis Project that I've been working on this year, *Your Name Here*, which is intended to function as a starting point for graduate students in the humanities who want to try creating their own website using HTML/CSS, and are newcomers to the world of coding, design, and the digital humanities.
-* May Helena Plumb's website: https://www.mayhplumb.com/, especially for modelling how solidarity in the academy looks like through sharing grant and fellowship documents, and providing land acknowledgement statements.
-* Tao Leigh Goffe's "The Flesh of the Family Album: Black Pacific" (2022), particularly for my " . . .
-And Why I Do It" section.
-(I am unable to find an open version of this article.)

 ## Aspirations or; Edits that I want to make in the future :wrench:
 * Ensure that the website conforms to Accessibility principles
 * Change the Header image to an animated GIF or video